Section 25 of the Constitution Act, 1867: Purpose and interpretation

+Legislative history

+Origins

-Prior to Confederation, the Province of Canada, New Brunswick and Nova Scotia all had bicameral parliaments, with the upper house termed the Legislative Council.
-The Quebec Resolutions proposed that the senators would initially be nominated by the provincial governments, and the seats would be offered to current members of the provincial legislative councils, in proportion to the representation of the government and opposition members in each legislative council, so that "all political parties may as nearly as possible be fairly represented."
-This principle was not expressly included in the Act itself, but was implemented in the initial appointments to the Senate, which were largely drawn from the provincial legislative councils.
-Section 127 of the Act provided the mechanism for offers to be made to members of the legislative councils.
+Prior to Confederation, the Province of Canada, New Brunswick and Nova Scotia all had bicameral parliaments, with the upper houses termed the legislative councils.
+The Fathers of Confederation agreed in the Quebec Resolutions that the first senators in the new Parliament of Canada would be nominated by the provincial governments.
+The seats would be offered to current members of the provincial legislative councils, in proportion to the representation of the government and opposition members in each legislative council, so that "all political parties may as nearly as possible be fairly represented."

-Senators appointed under the provision
+The London Conference confirmed that approach in the London Resolutions, which finalised the agreement for Confederation.

+This principle of proportionate political representation was not expressly included in the Act itself, but was implemented in the initial appointments to the Senate, which were largely drawn from the provincial legislative councils.

+Drafts of section 25

+Section 25, setting out the method for the appointment of the initial group of senators, went through a number of drafts in the lead-up to the introduction of the bill in the British Parliament: